owncloud-archive/documentation/admin_manual/configuration/server/antivirus_configuration.rst

 To match on an exit status, change the "**Match by**" dropdown list to "**Scanner exit status**" and in the "**Scanner exit status or signature to search**" field, add the status code to match on.

-To match on the scanner’s output, change the "**Match by**" dropdown list to "**Scanner output**" and in the "**Scanner exit status or signature to search**" field, add the regular expression to match against the scanner’s output.
+To match on the scanner's output, change the "**Match by**" dropdown list to "**Scanner output**" and in the "**Scanner exit status or signature to search**" field, add the regular expression to match against the scanner's output.

 Then, while not mandatory, add a description of what the status or scan output means.
 After that, set what ownCloud should do when the exit status or regular expression you set matches the value returned by ClamAV.
 To do so change the value of the dropdown in the "**Mark as**" column.